ForstaLabs/forsta-live-chat-bot/README.md

 transmission of messaging data in conjunction with the Forsta web messenger and iPhone/Android apps.
 Please fork it or one of our several projects based off of it!

+The live chat bot provides an easy way to configure a question set whose terminal questions send a connection request to a specified user or group of users.
+Once a terminal question is reached, the user can request a connection to a live chat operator.
+The request will be in the form of a librelay message with a "Connect" button and a complete history of the chat so far.
+Once the live chat operator clicks "Connect" they will be added to the existing thread so they can talk to the user.

+The bot also records all incoming/outgoing messages for debugging purposes.

 Quick Start
 --------